paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

 The JSON-RPC server is encouraged to accept at least one `archive_unstable_storageDiff` subscription per JSON-RPC client.
 Trying to open more might lead to a JSON-RPC error when calling `archive_unstable_storageDiff`.
 The JSON-RPC server must return an error code if the server is overloaded and cannot accept new subscriptions.

+Users that want to obtain the storage difference between two blocks should use this function instead of calling `archive_unstable_storage` for each block and comparing the results.
+When users are interested in the main trie storage differences, as well as in a child storage difference, they can call this function with `items: [ { "trieType": "mainTrie" }, { "trieType": "childTrie", "childTrieKey": "0x..." } ]`.

 ## Possible errors